-- Accountants to submit sheets and remaining Faradays to shop.
-Ask shopkeeper to note any discrepancies between what they say have remaining and what they hand back and then to return accountancy sheets to you and sort out Faradays in the box. - Remind teams of importance of doing an interesting, rehearsed presentation and that this is part of the marking criteria.
+- Accountants to submit accounts sheets to shop.
+Ask shopkeeper to note any discrepancies between what they say they have remaining and what they hand back and then to return accountancy sheets to you.
+These must be sent to the Challenge Leader for marking. - Remind teams of importance of doing an interesting, rehearsed presentation and that this is part of the marking criteria.